node-dot-cpp/memory-safe-cpp/library/doc/EASTL-and-containers.md

 ### `safememory/detail/soft_ptr_with_zero_offset.h`
 All container alocations return an instance of `soft_ptr_with_zero_offset`, and the main function of this class is to be a _marker_ of such thing.
-There are 4 specializations of this class to match each of the 4 allocators functions described above.

 Some importan points:
 * Only the allocator creates them.
 * They won't construct or destruct the instance it points.
 * They don't own the memory, can be copied.
-* They can be used inside `union` (`eastl::string` needs that).
+* They don't have a destructor so they can be used inside `union` (`eastl::string` needs that).
 * They can have _special_ values that point to static or invalid memory (`eastl::hashtable` needs that).
-* Allocator can create a `soft_ptr` from them, but first _special_ values are checked.
+* Allocator can create a `soft_ptr` from them.
+* Can keep track of 'id' of the allocator that created it when enabled by compile flags.

 ### `safememory/detail/flexible_array.h`